albill/albill.github.com/_posts/2004-06-08-my-kung-fu-beats-your-phowa-fight-me.markdown

 ---
+author: admin
+date: '2004-06-08 15:47:00'
 layout: post
+slug: my-kung-fu-beats-your-phowa-fight-me
+status: publish
 title: My Kung Fu beats your Phowa!
 Fight me!
-published: true
-meta: {}

-tags:
+wordpress_id: '137'
+categories:
 - Buddhism
-type: post
-status: publish
 ---
 This seems a bit...odd...why is it appealing in a way though?